idugalic/micro-company/README.md

 The command-side and the query-side both have REST API's which can be used to access their capabilities.

-Read the [Axon documentation](http://www.axonframework.org/download/) for the finer details of how Axon generally operates to bring you CQRS and Event Sourcing to your apps, as well as lots of detail on how it all get's configured (spoiler: it's mostly spring-context XML for the setup and some Java extensions and annotations within the code).
+Read the [Axon documentation](https://docs.axoniq.io/reference-guide/) for the finer details of how Axon generally operates to bring you CQRS and Event Sourcing to your apps, as well as lots of detail on how it all get's configured.

 ### Services